S0AndS0/Perinoid_Pipes/Documentation/Education_resources.md

 ## Others seeking tools similar to this

- > The authors have now preposed this project as a posible solution or at the very least a *band-aid* while the following question posters look for something better suited.
+ > The authors have now proposed this project as a possible solution or at the very least a *band-aid* while the following question posters look for something better suited.

  - Security Stack Exchange - [Write only one way encrypted directory](http://security.stackexchange.com/questions/6218/is-there-any-asymmetrically-encrypted-file-system)
- Currently only one tool offered seems to fit their requirements but accepted answer doesn't provide solution; just reasons as to why there's no solution.
  - Serverfault - [Asymmetric encrypt server logs that end up with sensitive data written to them](http://serverfault.com/questions/89126/asymmetrically-encrypted-filesystem)
- No solutions posted!
  - Stack Overflow - [Android asymmetric encryption line by line](http://stackoverflow.com/questions/29131427/efficient-asymmetric-log-encryption-in-android/29134101)
- No solutions posted!

 ## Similar tools & guides